glouppe/info8002-large-scale-data-systems/lecture8.md

 6) The secondaries all reply to the primary upon completion of the operation.

 7) The primary replies to the client.
-- Errors are reported to the client.
+- Errors may be reported to the client.
-    - The client request is considered to have failed.
+    - Upon errors, the client request is considered to have failed.
     - The modified region is left in an **inconsistent state**.
     - The client handles errors by retrying the failed mutation.